Somalia: Demographics

-A sizeable Somali diaspora exists in various Western countries, such as the United States (particularly in the state of Minnesota) and in the United Kingdom (particularly in London), Sweden, Canada, Norway, the Netherlands, Germany, Denmark, Finland, Australia, Switzerland, Austria, and Italy, as well on the Arabian peninsula, and several African nations, such as Uganda and South Africa.
-The Somali diaspora is deeply involved in the politics and development of Somalia.
-The former president of Somalia, Mohamed Abdullahi Mohamed, was a former diaspora Somali and held US citizenship which he voluntarily renounced in 2019.
+A sizeable Somali diaspora exists in various Western countries, the Arabian peninsula, and several African nations.
+The Somali diaspora is involved in the politics and development of Somalia.

 Somalia's population is expanding at a growth rate of 1.75% per annum and a birth rate of 40.87 births per 1,000 people.
 The total fertility rate of Somalia is 6.08 children born per woman (2014 estimates), the fourth highest in the world, according to the CIA World Factbook.
 Most local residents are young, with a median age of 17.7 years; about 44% of the population is between the ages of 0–14 years, 52% is between the ages of 15–64 years, and only 2% is 65 years of age or older.
-The gender ratio is roughly balanced, with proportionally about as many men as women.
+The gender ratio is roughly balanced, with about as many men as women.

 There is little reliable statistical information on urbanisation in Somalia.
 Rough estimates have been made indicating a rate of urbanisation of 4.8% per annum (2005–2010 est.), with many towns quickly growing into cities.
 Many ethnic minorities have also moved from rural areas to urban centres since the onset of the civil war, particularly to Mogadishu and Kismayo.
-As of 2008, 37.7% of the nation's population live in towns and cities, with the percentage rapidly increasing.

-Languages

-Somali is the first official language of Somalia while Arabic is the second official language per the constitution.
-The Somali language is the mother tongue of the Somali people, the nation's most populous ethnic group.
-It is a member of the Cushitic branch of the Afro-Asiatic language family, and its nearest relatives are the Oromo, Afar and Saho languages.
-Somali is the best documented of the Cushitic languages, with academic studies of it dating from before 1900.
+According to the World Bank, the urban population stood at 55% in 2024.